-A physical therapy assistant (PTA) works with a physical therapist (PT) in clinics or other medical settings to implement plans of care decided by the physical therapist.
-PTAs are responsible for patient care under the supervision of a PT.
-They may help PTs carry out rehabilitation plans to help patients regain strength, recover from surgery, improve athletic performance, or heal from an injury or disease.
+A physical therapist assistant (PTA) works with a physical therapist (PT) in clinics or other medical settings to implement treatment plans and provide patient care to those suffering from conditions affecting their mobility.
+During their work, PTAs help PTs carry out rehabilitation plans so patients regain strength, recover from surgery, improve athletic performance, or heal from an injury or disease.

-A physical therapist assistant, or PTA, works in collaboration with or under the supervision of a physical therapist (PT), providing rehabilitative care to patients who need help regaining movement and mobility due to illness, injury, aging, or other disorder.
-A PTA may also help patients manage pain, meet fitness goals, or prevent injury.
-Patient care may include heat/ice therapy, stretching and massaging, coaching patient’s through exercises, educating patients on rehabilitation plans, and monitoring and noting patient progress.
+A physical therapist assistant (PTA) works in collaboration with a physical therapist (PT) to provide patients with rehabilitative care as they work to regain movement and mobility due to illness, injury, aging, or other disorder.
+PTAs may also help patients manage pain, meet fitness goals, or prevent injury through such methods as heat or ice therapy, stretching, and massages.

-The job duties of a PTA will vary based on the clinic in which they work, the type of injury or mdeical concern, and the physical therapist with whom they work.
-The primary duties of a PTA are to carry out the plan of care laid out by the PT that they work with.
-This means they are responsible for preparing the clinic for patients, noting patient progress, making suggestions when needed, and ensuring that the PT's plans are carried out correctly and effectively.
+The exact duties a PTA performs will vary based on the clinic in which they work, the type of injury or medical concern, and the physical therapist with whom they work.
+Nonetheless, some common duties a PTA may perform include:

 Sanitizing work areas